 Submission

-If you do experience technical difficulties with your submission, please contact https://www.tdl.org/support
+• If you experience technical difficulties with your submission, please contact the Graduate Reader for assistance.